mdklatt/cookiecutter-idea-plugin/README.rst

 .. code-block:: console

-  $ python -m pip install --user --requirement=requirements.txt
+  $ python -m pip install --requirement=requirements-dev.txt

 Create a new project directly from the template on `GitHub`_: